Mesisos/HardbackServer/README.md

 * [ ] Custom game names / titles?
 * [ ] Can players rejoin a game they left?
 	* [ ] Can anyone else join a game after it starts?
+* [ ] Should display name be unique?
+If it's like steam, it can be whatever and the username is what really matters.
+Look into checkDisplayName if it should be changed/extended.

 ## Account
 * [X] ~~*Create account*~~